 Counselors also give input to a core team of staff, including the Fitness Manager, Nutrition Manager and the Director of Medical Services, to provide each resident with individualized, holistic care based on each resident’s needs.

 In addition to individual counseling, residents also participate in group counseling on a weekly basis.
 Group counseling sessions are a time focused on solutions and not a time to rehash past issues.

 Our program is successful because the resident identifies issues, takes responsibility and makes choices to move forward.

 Our program staff members are qualified through their education, skills, experience and maturity in their relationship with God to serve each resident.

-All counselors at Mercy are required to hold a bachelor’s degree from an accredited university in social work, psychology, counseling or a related field, and 80% have master’s degrees.
+All counselors at Mercy are required to hold a master’s degree or be working toward a master’s degree from an accredited university in social work, psychology, counseling or a related field.